Published on

 3. Clash and Conflict Detection

-• Pre-construction Issue Identification: Spot clashes and coordination issues before site work begins.
+• Pre-construction Issue Identification: Detect clashes and coordination issues before site work begins.

 4. Stakeholder Communication and Coordination

-• Visual Communication: Use animated simulations to communicate construction plans to non-technical stakeholders.
+• Visual Communication: Use animated simulations to present construction plans to non-technical stakeholders.

-• Trade Coordination: Align subcontractors and trades around the project timeline to avoid rework.
+• Trade Coordination: Align subcontractors and trades with the project timeline to minimize rework.

 5. Risk Management